nopnop2002/esp-idf-hmc5883l/README.md

 WEB pages are stored in the html folder.
 I used [this](https://canvas-gauges.com/) for gauge display.
+All Configuration Options for the gauge display is [here](https://canvas-gauges.com/documentation/user-guide/configuration).
 You can change the design and color according to your preference.